A Runtime-Adaptive Transformer Neural Network Accelerator on FPGAs: Introduction

-\item [$\bullet$] A novel accelerator architecture for a complete transformer that maximizes DSP and LUT utilization to enhance parallel processing and achieve low latency. \todo[disable]{This is the first time latency is discussed, maybe we should add a paragraph above to help sell the idea? }
+\item [$\bullet$] A novel accelerator architecture for a complete transformer that maximizes DSP and LUT utilization to enhance parallel processing and achieve low latency, supported by an analytical model for pre-execution estimates of resource use and latency.

 \item [$\bullet$] An efficient tiling strategy for weight matrices in both the multi-head attention layer and the feedforward neural network layer, enabling the deployment of the accelerator to any FPGA platform for most TNN models.